apify/rag-web-browser/README.md

     data: {"result":{"content":[{"type":"text","text":"[{\"searchResult\":{\"title\":\"Language models recent news\",\"description\":\"Amazon Launches New Generation of LLM Foundation Model...\"}}
     ```

+You can try the MCP server using the [MCP Tester Client](https://apify.com/jiri.spilka/tester-mcp-client) available on Apify.
+In the MCP client, simply enter the URL `https://rag-web-browser.apify.actor/sse` in the Actor input field and click **Run** and interact with server in a UI.
-To learn more about MCP server integration, check out the [RAG Web Browser MCP server documentation](https://github.com/apify/mcp-server-rag-web-browser).
+To learn more about MCP servers, check out the blog post [What is Anthropic's Model Context Protocol](https://blog.apify.com/what-is-model-context-protocol/).

 ## ⏳ Performance optimization